Resolution Systems InstituteResolution Systems InstituteMenuDonate

 RSI has been working on eviction mediation almost since the pandemic began.
 We have drawn on our extensive experience with foreclosure mediation, our research and evaluation expertise, and our understanding of online dispute resolution.
 Here are some of RSI’s eviction mediation activities:

-• Develop this national special topic to collect reliable information about eviction mediation
+• Developed this national Special Topic to collect reliable information about eviction mediation

-• Disseminate information about eviction mediation nationally using multiple platforms
+• Disseminated information about eviction mediation nationally, using multiple platforms

-• Develop and operate an eviction mediation program in Kane County, Illinois
+• Developed and operate an eviction mediation program in Kane County, Illinois

-• Conduct outreach to 13 judicial circuits in Illinois to identify those that were interested in eviction mediation and offer assistance as needed
+• Conducted outreach to 13 judicial circuits in Illinois to identify those that were interested in eviction mediation and offer assistance as needed

-• Design and operate virtual eviction mediation programs serving additional counties
+• Designed and operated virtual eviction mediation programs serving additional counties

 RSI is grateful to the American Arbitration Association - International Centre for Dispute Resolution Foundation, the Illinois Equal Justice Foundation, and our many individual contributors for their generous support of RSI’s eviction mediation activities.